Using data to tell the story of our community and drive impact

 - The SB6 Center Project Dashboards synthesizes all assessment information.
 These dashboards are provided for each individual child and as an aggregate picture of the entire classroom and center.
 They are shared with all Early Language Coaches, center teachers, and directors, allowing them to inform instruction and practice.

-- The Evaluation and Learning Collaborative, a Mission Capital-led group funded by the Michael and Susan Dell Foundation, St. David’s Foundation, KDK Harman Foundation, Andy Roddick Foundation, Applied Materials Foundation and UWATX.
+- Good Measure, a Mission Capital-led group founded by the Andy Roddick Foundation, Applied Materials Foundation, Central Texas Summer STEM Funder Collaborative, Michael and Susan Dell Foundation, St. David’s Foundation and UWATX.
 This collaborative focuses on providing nonprofits with the training, resources and tools they need to collect and analyze data in order to better understand their impact.

 - University of Texas research partnerships resulting in 2-Gen needs assessments and Pre-Kindergarten impact measurements.